Uploading files to Oncourse Resources or Drop Box using WebDAV with AnyClient

 WebDAV (Web-based Distributed Authoring and Versioning) allows you to upload and download large files (over 200 MB), multiple files, or folders of files to your site more easily.

-AnyClient is the recommended option for Windows 7, and is also recommended for Windows Vista, as other WebDAV options for Vista do not work reliably with Oncourse.
 The AnyClient software is available for download for Windows, Mac OS X, and Linux/Solaris; you can also use it on the web, regardless of operating system.
-For other modes of connecting to WebDAV, see Uploading files to Resources or Drop Box using WebDAV with Windows and Uploading files to Resources or Drop Box using WebDAV with Mac OS X.
+However, other modes of setting up a WebDAV connection (e.g., mapping a drive in Windows 8 or 7, or using Cyberduck in Mac OS X) may be easier to use; for instructions, see Uploading files to Resources or Drop Box using WebDAV with Windows and Uploading files to Resources or Drop Box using WebDAV with Mac OS X.

 Note: WebDAV is not available for use with Guest accounts.